Limited Clients. Proven Results.

 - You will lose or be prevented from obtaining a concealed carry permit.

 - You may lose security clearance.

-Contact a Domestic Violence Lawyer in Russell today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Defense Attorney in Russell today to understand the penalties you are facing and to find out what we can do for you.

 Temporary Protection Order

 Just being charged with a Russell domestic violence will result in the issuance of a temporary protection order ("TPO").
 A temporary protection order can restrict: